yongsenchen/jekyll_yongsenchen/_posts/linux/2015-03-11-linux-kernel-kmemleak.md

 ---
 layout: post
-category : develop
+category : linux
-tags : [dev, memleak]
+tags : [debug, memleak, kmemleak]
 ---

 kmemleak can be used to trace memleak in kernel space.